 The closest solution that comes to mind is naturally the email platform used in the company.
-It’s familiar for employees and doesn’t need any training.
+It’s familiar to employees and doesn’t need any training.
 However, as you see before, common functionalities of a mail server platform don’t provide you with all the necessary tools, and security measures your employees might need to work remotely.

-Zextras has always tried to collect, study, and invent new tools for the customers.
+Zextras has always tried to collect, study, and invent new tools for customers.
 They not only offer common functionalities but also provide you with the best solutions for the drawbacks we talked about.

 We also strongly suggest taking a quick look at our community articles on Zextras features and how they can transcend your mail servers.